Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: What's in the Littlewood--Paley paper (and what's not)

-Theorem~\ref{thm:Marc_primordial} is a primordial version of later {\em Fourier multiplier theorems} going by the names of Marcinkiewicz\footnote{In this case, its ultimate formulation is still a matter of current study, see for example \cite{bakasetal}.} and H\"ormander--Mikhlin, extensive discussion of both of which can be found in \cite{Stein}.
-In fact, the proofs of these more general multiplier theorems are not much more difficult than that of Theorem~\ref{thm:Marc_primordial}.
+Theorem~\ref{thm:Marc_primordial} is a primordial version of subsequently established {\em Fourier multiplier theorems} going by the names of Marcinkiewicz\footnote{In this case, its ultimate formulation is still a matter of current study, see for example \cite{bakasetal}.} and H\"ormander--Mikhlin, extensive discussion of both of which (in the euclidean case) can be found in \cite{Stein}.
+In fact, the proofs of these more general multiplier theorems are not much more difficult than that of Theorem~\ref{thm:Marc_primordial}, as we now demonstrate.

 Indeed, let $T_j$ be a {\em Fourier multiplier operator} (defined on functions on $\mathbb{T}$) given by

 where $m_j$ is supported on $E_j$.
 The basic premise is that we shall suppose that the operators $T_j$ are uniformly (in $j$) bounded on $L^p$ for $1 < p < \infty$, and we wish to conclude that $\sum_{j\geq 0}T_j$ is also $L^p$ bounded in the same range of $p$.
 Such a conclusion would be reminiscent of what can be obtained from the spectral theorem when $p=2$.